GodwinJacobR/amqp-go/README.md

 # go-amqp

-This is a Go package to publish / consume AMQP events It is still under development
+This is a Go package to publish / consume AMQP events.
+It is still under development.

 ## TODOs